 Kurzweil Prizes

-These two prizes, sponsored by KurzweilAI.net for the Third Conference on Artificial General Intelligence (AGI-10, Lugano, Switzerland, March 5-8 2010), will honour both the Best AGI Paper and the Best AGI Idea of the conference.
-Each prize is worth $1000.
+These two prizes, sponsored by KurzweilAI.net for the Third Conference on Artificial General Intelligence (AGI-10, Lugano, Switzerland, March 5-8 2010), honoured both the Best AGI Paper and the Best AGI Idea of the conference.
+Each prize was worth $1000.

 Kurzweil Best AGI Paper 2010

-The Kurzweil Best AGI Paper 2010 prize is given, as in previous years, in recognition of exceptional research in the field of artificial general intelligence (AGI).
+The Kurzweil Best AGI Paper 2010 prize was given, as in previous years, in recognition of exceptional research in the field of artificial general intelligence (AGI).

 2009’s Winner, Best AGI Paper